 The many glorious Art Nouveau buildings in Prague

-Eight or nine performances of opera, orchestral music, chamber music and drama are included, in some of Central Europe’s most celebrated music venues.
-Further details will be available from June 2017.
+Nine performances of opera, orchestral music, chamber music and ballet are included, in some of Central Europe’s most celebrated music venues.

-Pianist Piotr Anderszweski performing works by Mozart and Chopin at the Konzerthaus
+A piano recital by Piotr Anderszweski performing works by Mozart and Chopin

-Verdi’s, Un Ballo in Maschera at the Erkel Theatre
+Verdi’s, opulent opera Un Ballo in Maschera at the Erkel Theatre

-Anton Bruckner Symphony No. 8 with the Budapest Festival Orchestra conducted by Jukka-Pekka Sarastre, at the Müpa Budapest
+Bruckner’s Symphony No. 8 performed by the Budapest Festival Orchestra conducted by Jukka-Pekka Sarastre